-A basement with several sources of natural light gives you the most flexibility for choosing color.
+A basement with several sources of natural light gives you the most flexibility in choosing color.
 Dark or light colors will look great in your basement, and you'll have little worry about the colors making the room feel small or confining.

 A basement with ground-level windows can reflect the green of your landscaping and grass through the windows, so you'll want to consider the effect of the green reflecting on your walls during daylight hours.
 Sampling paint in your basement is crucial because your landscape or ground cover can change your paint color dramatically in the daylight when the windows are so close to the ground.